tarajarell/bikesharing/README.md

 Across both genders (and thus the overall users), riders' use of the bikeshare was most prominent during commute times in the morning and evening.

 ## Summary: Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.
+Key demographics which appear to have been successful indicators for use of bikesharing services include gender (male), commuters (those with typical employment schedules), and the use of a subscription (likely with perks) in addition to a pay-as-you-go customer model.
+This is highly refreshing, because while the population density is much higher in New York than Iowa, the overall percentage of folks per capita who work a full time weekday work schedule may be more similar.